lisiswebsite/lisiswebsite.github.io/_projects/future.md

 time_period:
 thumbnail: "/future cover.png"
 intro: |
- hand lettering assignment <br>
+ Hand lettering assignment <br>

- study of how different letterforms can shape the tone and meaning of a yogi berra quote
+ This Yogi Berra quote alludes to how our perception of the future changes over time.
+I tried to capture this idea using hand-drawn space age-inspired letters.

 content_layout:
   - section_layout: 1col-narrow